-The Pre-Master's Program is designed to prepare students for admission into the M.A.
+The Pre-Master's Program is a non-degree program designed to prepare students for admission into the M.A.
 Program at this or any other university.
 Students who are not sufficiently prepared for admission directly into the M.A.
 Program may take a pre-M.A. year which is similar to fourth year Honours in history at the University of Manitoba.

 At this level, the history department offers courses of study in these areas: The Americas; Asian and African; Canadian; Medieval and Early Modern European; European; General; and Modern World.